w3f/polkadot-wiki/kusama-guide/translated_docs/zh-CN/build-build-with-polkadot.md

 ### Ink

 [ink!](https://github.com/paritytech/ink) is a domain specific language for writing smart contracts in Rust and compiles to Wasm code.
 As it states in its README, it is still in an experimental phase so brave developers should be aware that they might have a bumpy - but workable - development experience.
-There are some projects which have built projects in ink! with a decent level of complexity such as Plasm's [Plasma contracts](https://github.com/staketechnologies/Plasm), so it is mature enough to start building interesting things.
+There are some projects that have built projects in ink! with a decent level of complexity such as Plasm's [Plasma contracts](https://github.com/staketechnologies/Plasm), so it is mature enough to start building interesting things.

 For interested developers, they can get started writing smart contracts using ink! by studying the [examples](https://github.com/paritytech/ink/tree/master/examples) that were already written.
-These can be used as guideposts to writing more complex logic which will be deployable on smart contract parachains.
+These can be used as guideposts to writing more complex logic that will be deployable on smart contract parachains.

 ink! has laid much of the groundwork for a new smart contract stack that is based on a Wasm virtual machine and compatible with Substrate chains.